Pass ACLS Tip of the Day

 Two factors to cardiac arrest survivability that have been clearly shown to make the biggest difference is continuous, high-quality CPR and early defibrillation.

-The most common dysrhythmia present during the first few minutes of cardiac arrest is ventricular fibrillation.
+The most common dysrhythmia present during the first few minutes of cardiac arrest.

 Quantitative Waveform Capnography Use in ACLS